-Add Hardware Wizard

-Install New Modem Modem installation is finished!
+Add Hardware Wizard a number of the local data of Install New Modem Modem installation is finish ed!
 Your modem has been set up successfully.

-If you want to change these settings, double-click the Phone and Modem Options icon in Control Panel, click the Modems tab, select this modem, and then click Properties.

-< Back Finish Cancel
+If you want to change these settings, double-click the Phone and Modem Options icon in Control Panel, click the Modems tab, select this modem, and then click Properties. < Back Finish Cancel